Gurudayal19/ev101-scripts/L2 Understading electric vehicless/How do Li-ion batteries in BEVs work.md

 >”Separator”, the absolute barrier between cathode and anode.

-## To recap
+## Recap
 - The electrolyte in the center carries positively charged lithium ions from the anode to the cathode and vice versa through the separator.
 - The movement of the lithium ions creates free electrons in the anode which creates a charge at the cathode (blue).
 - The electric current caused due to the flowing electrons then flows from the cathode through a device being powered to the anode (red).
-- The separator (black) blocks the flow of electrons inside the battery, forcing it to go through the wire connected outside.
+- The separator (black) blocks the flow of electrons inside the battery, forcing it to go through the wire connected outside (external circuit).

 <img class="mx-auto w-auto md:w-auto" alt src="https://do7js0tdxrds1.cloudfront.net/ntrwkx2u8fj3ioj43dv0nywcc31k?response-content-disposition=inline%3B+filename%3D%22How-Lithium-Ion-Batteries-Work+%281%29.gif%22%3B&response-content-type=image%2Fgif&Expires=1693400804&Signature=Wyxf~KhBeQgAz5TbNqCDYYOditN2QSizAVpvgm-X7YnQ--lEEfs6BopchNxwAqfmejFdF8yV0zYUhtFebkoo0j8hf9jqxWIg3o23m85Jdx1jKcxxSCjNQ2~JZX4RR9~V3mAJxIUh7yJ0UDyzTkYZxUyxdMBBIzXG6Fq-5aCOLdJtglO6q6SS7hFnPzoRWnI84soLLOQF~4UnjOoRQEkfqiYElsTpabfrR-MGscO-6RgkUi0QlZna~lS8j1d5Axaac2-uSAECNJSfdFLlh5CPsKbRi0npvZKZP2QZyEclbOJkjq9R6xuvDBy-qV5JtF7KKGQ0uYS5SwFqVPikgNYksQ__&Key-Pair-Id=K2Q3HDJ6ZAQGFF">
 -=- Source: [U.S. Department of Energy](https://www.energy.gov/science/doe-explainsbatteries)

 ### Points to remember
-- The negative electrode and positive electrode are capable of storing lithium ions.
+- Both electrodes can store lithium ions.
 - Energy is stored and released as lithium ions travel between these electrodes through the electrolyte.

 - The negative electrode is generally made from carbon (graphite) and the electrolyte varies from one type of battery to another, but isn't too important in understanding the basic idea of how the battery works.